- What is the Working Holiday Visa?

 In your Working Holiday Visa application, you need to include the following documents:

-- Police certificate proving that you do not have a criminal record (you will need to include a police certificate for each country where you spent more than 6 months)
+- Police certificate (you will need to prove you don’t have a criminal record, hence a police certificate for each country where you spent more than 6 months)

 - Medical certificate proving that you will not be a burden to Canada’s health and social services system